Racecourse Guide

 High Draw ★★

 First round-course trip and the bias extends: high 40.8%, mid 35.1%, low 24.1% across 362 races.
 In 10+ runner fields the bias sharpens to 43.1% high.
-This contradicts secondary-source claims that low draws are favoured on the round course — the HRB data is unambiguously the other way.
+This contradicts secondary-source claims that low draws are favoured on the round course — the stalls data is unambiguously the other way.
 The 7f trip is where most Thirsk handicaps run.

 1m round (367 races)